-When you sign the consent form, you must decide whether you want to be informed of any important health- related incidental findings in your fetus and, if so, what type of incidental findings you want to be informed of.
-These will only be findings that the physician deems to have significant health implications.
-Some people only prefer feedback if the condition can subsequently be prevented or treated.
-Others prefer feedback on important health-related incidental findings regardless of whether they can be prevented or treated.
-Others still prefer not to receive feedback at all on important health-related incidental findings.
+When you sign the consent form you must decide whether you want to be informed of any important health- related incidental findings and, if so, what type of incidental findings you want to be informed of.
+These will only be findings that are assessed by the physician to possibly have significant health implications, meaning that it is assessed that there is a significantly increased risk of serious illness.
+Some patients only prefer feedback if the condition can subsequently be prevented or treated.
+Other patients prefer feedback on all important health-related incidental findings, including those that cannot be prevented or treated, for example to be able to include this knowledge in their life planning.

+Other patients prefer not to receive feedback at all on important health-related incidental findings.
 However, you should be aware that in very rare cases, there may be incidental findings with such significant health implications for you and your family that your physician may be under an obligation to inform you even if you have chosen not to receive information about important health-related incidental findings.

-The implication of the test for the father of the fetus and other close relatives
+The implication of the examination for relatives